The Past, Present, and Future of Gaming

 At Pure, we talk a lot about data.
 (Naturally.)
 But things get really cool when we get to talk about what data can do—how it’s fueling creativity, innovation, and fun.
-Video games have been a testing ground and showcase for technology since a physicist invented the first game in 1958.
-Today, they’re on the bleeding edge of emerging technologies, from AI and blockchain to virtual reality and wearables.
-Behind it all?
-Massive amounts of data and analytics.
+Video games have always been a testing ground for computer technology since a physicist invented the first game in 1958.
+Today, the industry is on the bleeding edge of emerging technologies, from AI and blockchain to virtual reality and leveraging some of the most sought-after, powerful GPUs in the world—including new efficient chips unveiled at this week’s Consumer Electronics Show.

-They May Be Virtual, But Gaming is Still Social
+They May Be Virtual, But Games Are Still Social

 Video games and hanging out have always gone hand in hand.
 What started as a way to meet up—in department stores, pizza parlors, or arcades—came home with consoles and personal computers.
 Today, we can play anywhere on our phones and with people on the other side of the globe.